 What Is an Environment?

 An environment is a portable file (.aseptenv) that bundles all class definitions, property rules, token patterns, and groupings into one reusable package.
+The environment corresponds to Glass 1 in the 4 Glasses Model — the global set of rules that AseptSoft uses to search for and assign TAGs.
 Environments can be:

 -